 Growing Tip: Plants grow upright or are spreading.
 Check plant tags to get what you want.

 Some of these plants are perennials in warmer zones.
-Check with a local garden center or local Cooperative Extension agency to learn more.
+Check with a local garden center or local Cooperative Extension System office to learn more.

 Check Out Plant Tags